meltingscales/VirtualMachineConfigs/python3/django/orm_example/README.md

 # How do I run this?

+## Install Python 3.6

+Go to Python's website and install Python 3.6.

 ## Install dependencies

 Run `pip install pipenv` to install a dependency manager called "pipenv".